hadarsonego/vagrant_nginx_chef/README.md

 2.Download Virtualbox tool from Virtualbox website - https://www.virtualbox.org/wiki/Downloads

-initialization
+#Getting ready

+Vagrant
 ---
-Vagrant

-1.Create diractoty with ant name that you want with read and execute privilege to all users
+1.Create diractoty with ant name that you want with read and execute privilege to all users.

-2.After installtion open your command line and navigate to the diractiory that you created
+2.After installtion open your command line and navigate to the diractiory that you created.

-3.Run the command  `vagrant init`
+3.Run the command  `vagrant init` that will create a vagrantfile.

+4.You can take the vagrantfile that i uploaded to this repo (if so skip instruction 3) or just copy the contant to your vagrantfile you just created.